ii/org/blog/content/blog/cncf-dan.md

 The Kubernetes project is a complex organism, with a vast community and diverse [Special Interest Groups](https://github.com/kubernetes/community) (SIG’s).
-Conformance cuts across all these organizational levels, and reaching consensus on it is an equally complex task.
+Conformance works across all these organizational levels, and reaching consensus on it is an equally complex task.
 The collaborative test-writing method of Hippie’s team helped increase the velocity and transparency of test writing.